manwar/perlweeklychallenge-club/challenge-161/james-smith/README.md

 }
 ```

+If we change the inequality from "`>`" to "`<`" in the inner loop we get the longest word that can be made with only adding that letter - then we get the following:

+***a baa cab add acceded defaced baggage beheaded caddied jabbed feedback blackjacked blackmailed blackjacking blindfolding handicapping qi archaeological incomprehensible misrepresentations telecommunications oversimplification counterclockwise extraterrestrials characteristically institutionalizing***

 ## Bonus challenge #3 *"oversimplification ladybug hawk jazz equinox"*

 A different one now - choose the sentance by finding a word that is as short as possible but contains as many different letters as possible, and repeat for all 26 letters....